-- 1. All IEP Meetings are to be held in an online meeting room with the option of a participant participating by teleconference. (\) - The Academic Administrator of Special Programs or designee will be invited to all IEP meetings through class connect in the online school in order to have access to all recorded IEP meetings. - 3.
-All IEP Meetings will have typed minutes on the IEP Meeting Minutes form. (\) \Please note that it should be determined prior to the meeting who will be responsible for taking minutes.
-It should not be the meeting facilitator and is generally the general education teacher in attendance.

-- 4. The below order of the meeting will be followed. - 5.
-A sample meeting agenda can be found here.
+- 1. All IEP Meetings are to be held in an online meeting room with the option of a participant participating by teleconference. (\) - 2.
+The Academic Administrator of Special Programs or designee will be invited to all IEP meetings through class connect in the online school in order to have access to all recorded IEP meetings. - All IEP Meetings will have typed minutes on the IEP Meeting Minutes form. (\) \Please note that it should be determined prior to the meeting who will be responsible for taking minutes.
+It should not be the meeting facilitator and is generally the general education teacher in attendance. - 4.
+The below order of the meeting will be followed.